transmission-remote-gui/transgui/trunk/readme.txt

 You can specify path to a .torrent file or a magnet link as a command line parameter.
 The program will add the specified torrent.

 -hidden : Start the program hidden.
 Only the program's tray icon will be visible.
+--home=<home_dir> : Specifies a home directory for the program.
+All program's settings are stored in the home directory.
+You can run multiple instances of the program by specifying different home directories.